passion-pixel/full-stack-starter-pack/README.md

 - indents changed to 2 from 4
 - removed PropTypes validation
 - update `node-sass` dependency so that `yarn` can be used instead of `npm`
+- cut down README documentation

 This is a simple starter to get you up and running for React projects.
 This is intended to provide:

-* a lightweight webpack config (for development and production)
+- a lightweight webpack config (for development and production)
-* some helpful tooling for development workflow
+- some helpful tooling for development workflow
-* a similar setup to what you'll see in the wild
+- a similar setup to what you'll see in the wild
-* Heroku-ready deployment setup
+- Heroku-ready deployment setup

 ## Running